 For more information about the Food, Power and Politics Lecture, please contact Dr. Kaylynn Washnock Stooksbury at firstname.lastname@example.org or 706-542-5788.

-2021: Dr. Susan B. Levine, University of Illinois-Chicago; Wendi Gosliner, University of California, Berkeley; Andrew R. Ruis, University of Wisconsin, Madison
+2021: Dr. Susan B. Levine, Professor Emerita - University of Illinois-Chicago; Wendi Gosliner, Project Scientist, Nutrition Policy Institute - University of California; Andrew R. Ruis, Associate Director for Research, Epistemic Analytics - University of Wisconsin-Madison